-Who they are: The organization formerly known as the Christian Childrens Fund currently focuses on helping 15.2 million children and family members in 31 countries.
+Who they are: The organization formerly known as the Christian Children’s Fund currently focuses on helping 15.2 million children and family members in 31 countries.
 Making a 12- to 15-year commitment in each community it serves, ChildFund provides labor and funding support to local organizations that offer prenatal education programs, conduct research and fight against infant illnesses, and provide financial and community support to new families.
 The organization offers education and community support for older kids in developing nations as well.
-Those who want to see their dollars at work can do so by selecting a project to help fund.

 Who they are: When Jessica Seinfeld couldn’t find a place to donate all her gently used baby clothing and gear to those who need it most, she took action.
 Nearly 10 years later, her nonprofit has donated more than 4.2 million items to thousands of children through partnerships with social service organizations.
-This year Baby Buggy will reach outside of the Big Apple through Target stores nationwide.
-From October 31 through December 26, 10 percent of select Baby Buggy items will be donated to the organization.
 In addition to providing used goods, the organization also coordinates financial literacy courses, organizes food drives for those in poverty and operates free workshops on various child and prenatal health topics.